 The current standard of care for DME in the United States is therapy directed against VEGF, a hypoxia-induced protein that stimulates the growth of blood vessels in the retina.
 FDA approved anti-VEGF therapies for DME are ranibizumab (Lucentis®) and aflibercept (Eylea®).
 Both of these products are administered via intravitreal injection at roughly monthly intervals.
 In addition to treatment by these two products, a large fraction of patients is treated with bevacizumab (Avastin®), another therapy that works through the same mechanism of binding to VEGF but has not been approved for ophthalmic use.
 Bevacizumab is priced based on its application in oncology and off-label use by retinal specialists typically results in treatment at a fraction of the cost seen with both ranibizumab and aflibercept.
-Patients are also treated with laser therapy in some circumstances.
+Patients are also treated with laser therapy in some circumstances, as well as a number of other drug therapies including corticosteroid anti-inflammatories.